 One of the worst-kept secrets about iOS is its root password, “alpine.”
 Everyone knows it, and Apple doesn't intend to change it.
 Having the root password gives a user access to the core functions of the device, and this can be disastrous if it falls into the wrong hands.

 It is not easy to Jailbreak a device.
-It requires a lot of skill, experience and a hell lot of patience.
+It requires a lot of skill, experience, and a hell lot of patience and you should know everything about iOS Jailbreak Detection.
 I hope this post helps establish that point.
 I hope that next time you think about jailbreaking your device, you understand the whole process and are also aware of the security issues that come along with it.

-Apps that are installed on jailbroken devices are more exposed of their critical information.
+Apps that are installed on jailbroken devices are more exposed to their critical information.

 Ensure your app is secured even if it sits on a jailbroken device.